cloud-awesome/cloudawesome-docs/docs/markdown-maker/index.md

     var firstHeader = new MdHeader("The header", 1);

     var table = new MdTable()
         // Define the table's columns.
-Others could be added later .AddColumn("First Column")
+Others can be added later .AddColumn("First Column")
         .AddColumn("Second Column")
         .AddColumn("Third Column");